sinoru/swift-snowflake/README.md

 A Swift library for [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID).

+## Package Products

+* `Snowflake`, main library that contains `Snowflake`. (without importing Foundation)
+* `SnowflakeFoundationCompat`, library that contains make `Snowflake` interoperate better with Foundation.

+## Supported Platforms

+swift-snowflake aims to support all of the platforms where Swift 5.3 or later is supported.

 ## Using **swift-snowflake** in your project

 To use this package in a SwiftPM project, you need to set it up as a package dependency: